 If self-talk has become an automatic response for you, and it’s been going on for years, then consider talking through your thoughts when they come up to catch them before they lead to self-sabotaging behavior.
 Self-talk can be turned around to provide reassurance and validation, such as saying, “I deserve this because I’m doing my best” after working on something for hours or days without any rest.

-If you’re trying to quit smoking, for instance, but find yourself in a social situation where some cigarettes and people smoke them, it can be helpful to have an alternative plan like going outside and taking deep breaths.
+Another way you might overcome your patterns of self-sabotage is by creating an alternative plan when the first one doesn't go well.
+If you're trying to quit smoking, for instance, but find yourself in a social situation where some cigarettes and people smoke them, it can be helpful to have an alternative plan like going outside and taking deep breaths to break the cycle.

 If you’re struggling with self-sabotaging behavior and need more help, consider talking to someone licensed in mental health or addiction counseling for outside support.
 Find someone you can trust and talk through new ways of responding to challenging situations.